 Students to present themselves in a clean and tidy manner.
 All loose clothing should be avoided in the workshop.
 Boots must be worn at all times in the Trades workshops.

 Jewellery must not be worn in the workshop, particularly rings and bracelets.
+Two earrings per lobe is allowed.

 Consequence - confiscation of article.
 Further breaches may result in loss of good standing.